tachibana-shin/assistant.koplugin/README.md

 - **Additional Questions** : Ask addtional questions about the highlighted text using your custom prompts
 - **Smart Display**: Automatically hides long text snippets for cleaner viewing
 - **"Add to Note" and "Copy to Clipboard"**: Easily add whole dialog as a note to highlighted text or copy to use for later.
+- **Quick Access** : Ability to access some of quick actions ( also "Translate" button) directly from the main menu.

 ## Basic Requirements